lsinfo3/DARTA/README.md

 ## Contact

-If you have any questions, suggestions, or concerns, please contact me at [david.raunecker\@uni-wuerzburg.de](mailto:david.raunecker@uni-wuerzburg.de){.email}
+If you have any questions, suggestions, or concerns, please raise an issue or contact [david.raunecker\@uni-wuerzburg.de](mailto:david.raunecker@uni-wuerzburg.de){.email}